Guide and Index of World History,

 The Frangokratia [Φραγκοκρατία] was in fact a colonial occupation, smaller in scale but no different in kind from the later colonial conquests of other parts of the world... the locals, who were mostly reduced to a serf-like status and made to serve in foreign economic regimes of exploitation. [p.90]

 One wonders how much "exploitation" benefited the Crusader states when most people were engaged in little better than subsistence agriculture.
 The Latin Emperors were so hard up for money that they melted bronze statues and stripped buildings of their roofs.
 They had nothing, in their small domain, of the productive tax base previously enjoyed by Romania.
-The Kings of Thessalonica hardly survived long enough to do much in the way of "exploitation."
+The Kings of Thessalonica, all two of them, hardly survived long enough to do much in the way of "exploitation."
 The Princes of Achaea lasted longer, but early on they lost Laconia to the "Greeks," which was a large part of the Morea.
 The Duchy of Athens lasted until the Turkish Conquest, but it was also a small domain whose value for "exploitation" seems questionable.
 As the Spanish enslaved Indians to work the silver mines of Mexico and Peru (still the largest producers of silver in the world, with China), the Dukes of Athens might have reopened the Laurion silver mines of Attica.
 But they didn't.
 Yet the mines could have been productive, and they were reopened in 1864.

 If we want real "exploitation," we have one really good example: We find a silk industry in Sicily in the 11th century; and this was expanded when the Norman King of Sicily, Roger II, attacked Corinth and Thebes in 1147.
 Silk workers were kidnapped and deported to Sicily and Calabria along with mulberry crops and production machinery.
 This was well before the Fourth Crusade, although, to be sure, silk weavers even arrived from Constantinople after the sack of the city in 1204.
 Perhaps the Princes of Achaea benefited from the native silk industry in their lands, but we don't hear much about it.